mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 that, just $1.3 million went to evaluate carbon capture and storage.

 Now, admittedly, these numbers focus on just a tiny slice of the total funding pie (US foundation funding), and are somewhat outdated.
+In particular, the last few years have seen substantial progress on investment in negative emissions technologies (as witness the $68 million invested in Carbon Engineering).
 Still, my impression is that the qualitative picture from Nisbet's research holds more broadly.
 Humanity's collective priorities are research and development focused on renewable energy sources, especially solar and wind; and anti-fossil fuel messaging and lobbying.
 By contrast, negative emissions technologies like DAC are receiving relatively little funding.

 As a non-expert, I'm reluctant to hold too firm opinions here.
 But, frankly albeit tentatively I think this makes no sense!
 Of course,